 How to Find a Freelance Female Personal Trainer

-The easiest way to find a freelance female personal trainer is to enter your location into the search box here, then use the filter so that only female personal trainers appear in the search results.
-However, if you'd like to find out more about what you should be looking for in your female personal trainer, read on!
+Before we dive in, the easiest way to find a freelance female personal trainer is to enter your location into the search box on our homepage, and then use the “Gender” filter so that only female personal trainers appear in the search results.

-Social media movements primarily started on Instagram such as #ThisGirlCan and #StrongNotSkinny have now amassed 10 million posts each.
-Female icons like Serena Williams and Ronda Rousey have given their voice to such movements, encouraging women to hit the gym and show off their physique.
+Social media movements primarily started on Instagram, such as #ThisGirlCan and #StrongNotSkinny, have now amassed 10 million posts each.
+Female icons like Serena Williams and Ronda Rousey have given their voice to such movements, encouraging women to hit the gym and show off their physiques.

-Thanks to this positive change, more female personal trainers than ever are now taking up positions in gyms up and down the country, ready to help both male and female clients achieve their fitness goals.
+Thanks to this positive change, more female personal trainers than ever are now taking up positions in gyms up and down the country, ready to help both male and female clients achieve their fitness goals and live a healthy lifestyle.

 1. Ask freelance female personal trainers about their qualifications